-- R2-11-22 If the subscriber cannot be provisioned due to operator policy (i.e. a permanent unavailability as described in requirement R2-9-4), the service provider can include a message as described in section 2.3.3.2.3 of [RCC.07] in a response disabling the RCS client (i.e. version and validity set to -1). - R2-11-23As described in section 2.3.3.2.4 of [RCC.07], a number of consecutive internal errors (each resulting in a temporary unavailability as described in requirement R2-9-1) Shall lead to a permanent unavailability.
-As described in section 2.3.3.3.3 [RCC.07].
-For non-cellular networks, this situation Shall be applicable only to that particular network however. - R2-11-24A SMS Shall be sent to the device with a specific format defined in section 2.3.5.1 and 2.3.5.2 of [RCC.07] respectively for the push request for initial configuration of a device on which RCS was permanently disabled (i.e. as a consequence of R2-11-23 and R2-11-24 required in R2-10-1and R2-10-3), and a reconfiguration of an active RCS device (required in R2-10-1 and R2-10-2), Shall be enough to trigger a new configuration of a primary device. - R2-11-25For the reconfiguration of primary and additional devices on which RCS is active already (required in R2-10-1and R2-10-2), it Shall be possible to trigger a reconfiguration by sending an End User Confirmation Request to the device as specified in section 2.3.5.3 of [RCC.07].
+- R2-11-22 If the subscriber cannot be provisioned due to operator policy (i.e. a permanent unavailability as described in requirement R2-9-4), the service provider can include a message as described in section 2.2.3 of in a response disabling the RCS client (i.e RCS DISABLED STATE set to -1). - R2-11-23 As described in section 2.2.4 of , a number of consecutive internal errors (each resulting in a temporary unavailability as described in requirement R2-9-1) shall lead to a permanent unavailability.
+As described in section 2.3.4, for non-cellular networks, this situation shall be applicable only to that particular network however. - R2-11-24A SMS shall be sent to the device with a specific format defined in section 3.1 and 3.2 of respectively for the push request for initial configuration of a device on which RCS was permanently disabled (i.e. as a consequence of R2-11-23 and R2-11-24 required in R2-10-1and R2-10-3), and a reconfiguration of an active RCS device (required in R2-10-1 and R2-10-2), shall be enough to trigger a new configuration of a primary device. - R2-11-25 For the reconfiguration of primary and additional devices on which RCS is active already (required in R2-10-1and R2-10-2), it shall be possible to trigger a reconfiguration by sending an End User Confirmation Request to the device as specified in section 2.1.3.1 of [RCC.15][RCC.07].